 Central Florida (Zone 9)

 July in Central Florida is still the height of summer, so make sure you keep your delicate seedlings protected from rainstorms and sunscald.
-However, it’s also a good time to start seeds for those fall vegetables that can benefit from time to mature before planting out.

 Start under cover (plant out in 6 to 8 weeks)